137 Pillars House

 Call us on 858 523 9000 to start planning your vacation to 137 Pillars House or take a look at our itineraries to Northern Thailand

-137 Pillars in wonderfully located in Wat Gate district near the banks of the Ping River, with easy access to all of the cultural and heritage sites of Chiang Mai.
-The area of Wat Gage was so named for the Wat Gate Khar Rham Temple, a traditional Thai complex with a multitude of pagodas, on the doorstep of 137 Pillars.
+137 Pillars is wonderfully located in Wat Gate district near the banks of the Ping River, with easy access to all of the cultural and heritage sites of Chiang Mai.
+The area of Wat Gate was so named for the Wat Gate Khar Rham Temple, a traditional Thai complex with a multitude of pagodas, on the doorstep of 137 Pillars.

 All of the 30 suites in this boutique hotel are sympathetically designed in line with the building’s interesting history dating back to 1889.
 Complete with roll top baths, elegant four poster beds, beautiful teak furnishings and stunning Oriental accents, each room is completely unique and a work of art in itself.

-Warmly welcoming guests back each evening after days exploring the ancient ruins or mornings spent in complete relaxation, guests can take advantage of the tranquil 25 meter swimming pool set alongside a beautiful garden wall.
+Warmly welcoming guests back each evening after days exploring the ancient sites, guests can take advantage of the tranquil 25-meter swimming pool set alongside a beautiful garden wall.
 Yoga, meditation and a fully equipped gym are available to pamper body and mind.
 Expert therapists are on hand at the spa or even in the privacy of your own suite with therapies such as Thai and Aromatherapy massages to revitalise and rejuvenate.

 Dining at 137 Pillars House is a picturesque affair with each venue being stunningly situated either on the veranda, around the infinity pool, in the lush tropical grounds, or in the beautifully decorated dining rooms.
-In fact, you can dine wherever you want!
 Cuisine includes gourmet and fragrant Thai dishes, full of heady spices coupled with fantastic modern European menus.

 Being so close to the center of all the action in Chiang Mai, it means you are ideally located to explore the second biggest city in Thailand.
-The night bazaar and china town are about a 15-minute walk away and there are restaurants and bars about a 5-minute walk away.
+The night bazaar and china town are about a 15-minute walk away and there are restaurants and bars within a 5-minute stroll.

 All 30 suites are absolutely stunning in design, complete with enormous four poster beds or generous twin beds, sunlit bathrooms with deep soaking tubs, dual washbasins and in some suites, separate indoor/outdoor showers.
 Like the Rajah Brooke Suite and Borneo Suite, the larger, William Bain Terrace Suite benefits from an airy, vintage tiled veranda but with the added luxury of a separate living room.
 The Louis Leonowens Pool Suite goes one step further with its own private plunge pool and views over the infinity pool, garden wall and historic pillars house.